 You can control which toolbars are allowed to appear, and which must be always visible.
 By default, when you switch between views or documents, corresponding toolbars appear and disappear.
 When a toolbar is visible, right-click on toolbar area and deselect its item in the shortcut menu to prevent it from showing even if corresponding view is active.
 If you want to make a toolbar always visible, select it in the shortcut menu, when corresponding document or view is not active.
 To return a toolbar to its default state select it in the shortcut menu when corresponding document or view is active.
 You can edit any toolbar, delete, or add your own in the Customization dialog box.
 To open it choose Customize from a toolbar shortcut menu.

 dbForge Studio tool windows are, in general, read-only windows that are not file-based.
-In this they differ from document windows, which display files in read-write mode.
-The Toolbox, Database Explorer, and Properties windows are examples of tool windows.
+This way they differ from document windows, which display files in the read-write mode.
+The Toolbox and Properties windows are examples of tool windows.
 Tool windows can be docked, floating, or tabbed in the document frame.
 The tool windows are used to display information.
 The default size and location apply only when the tool window is first opened; after that the tool window state is persisted.

 Document area typically displays SQL code or diagrams.
 Document area size can be manipulated by resizing docked tool windows.
 To free more space for documents, you can put docked tool windows to auto-hide mode by clicking the pushpin icon on the title bar of the window.